photoprism/photoprism-docs/docs/getting-started/faq.md

     Even if `PHOTOPRISM_DISABLE_EXIFTOOL` and `PHOTOPRISM_DISABLE_BACKUPS` are set to `true`, the indexer looks for existing sidecar files and uses them.

-### What metadata file types are supported? ###
+### Which metadata sidecar files are supported? ###

-Currently, three types of metadata sidecar files are supported:
+Currently, three types of metadata file formats are supported:

 #### JSON ####